 - Seen in ER's episode "Union Station", which also averted the Race for Your Love trope when Mark Greene dashed to the train station to declare his love to the departing Susan Lewis and beg her not to leave, only to have her rebuff him and leave anyway.

-- Used in the Masterpiece Theatre series "Bramwell", along with Race for Your Love, which had the title character running to the train station in order to reconcile with her lover.
+- Used in Bramwell, along with Race for Your Love, which had Eleanor Bramwell running to the train station in order to reconcile with her lover.

 - Happens in Glee at the end of "Goodbye" between Finn and Rachel.